The Cut, Berkshire: Ecology

 The river has had a chequered history with regard to its water quality and suffered from pollution, particularly in the 1960s, probably due to the rapid expansion of nearby Bracknell and inadequate sewage treatment by the works at Whitmoor Bog and Ryemead Lane, Winkfield.
-However, in recent decades things have improved and the river now contains a large population of small chub, along with some roach and gudgeon though it seems to have limited appeal to anglers.
+However, in recent decades things have improved and the river now contains a large population of small chub, along with some roach and gudgeon, though it seems to have limited appeal to anglers.
 Other fish present are three-spined sticklebacks and stone loach, and the riparian fauna includes kingfisher, grey heron (especially around Warfield House lake), grey wagtail and mink.

 The river receives the treated discharges from at least three sewage treatment works, and has a number of weirs, which impede the movement of fish.
-It also suffers from run-off from roads and industrial estates, but a project to improve the ecology began near to the Jock's Lane recreation ground.
+It also suffers from run-off from roads and industrial estates, but a project to improve the ecology began close to the Jock's Lane recreation ground.
 The Braybrook Community Nature and Fishing Club had been formed, and its members included a high proportion of junior anglers.
 They fished on a local pond, and the management committee included both junior members and adults.
 In order to introduce people to the challenges of fishing on a flowing river, Bracknell Council applied for a grant from the Angling Trust, which was awarded because of the age range of those involved.
 Ten fishing platforms, including two with disabled access, were constructed by the river.
 The success of this application led to the club applying to the Environment Agency’s Fisheries Improvement Programme, to see if they could improve the state of the river.
 Again, a grant was awarded, and work began on cutting down some of the tree canopy, to allow light to reach the water and encourage the growth of aquatic plants.
 The cut wood was used to create berms, forming meanders and narrowing the channel, so that the velocity of the water increased.
 This scoured the silt from the bed of the river, revealing clean gravel underneath.

 In 2017, there were 13 reported incidents of pollution of the river near Jock's Lane, which killed large numbers of fish.
 The Environment Agency worked with Thames Water, who are responsible for the drainage network downstream from Bracknell, visiting local businesses to advise on the safe storage and disposal of chemicals and oil, in a bid to stop such incidents happening.
 As a result of this, the Environment Agency felt it was safe to try restocking the river, and on 14 December 2017 some 1,700 chub, 1,000 dace, 1,000 roach and 300 tench were released near the Jock's Lane recreation ground.
 All had been reared at the national fish rearing facility at Calverton, Nottinghamshire.